Luisangonzalez/karma-po/README.md

 And open your browser in `http://localhost:9876/` and test executing in just moment.

-Reload browser and restart test.

-Is posible run in other console while server run `node_modules/karma/bin/karma run my.conf.js`
+**In this case automatic open a browser and run test, moreover if you close browser reopen again**